-11. UNECE hired a project manager in late February 2019 and launched the project in March with 11 participants from 6 organisations at the time.
+12. UNECE hired a project manager in late February 2019 and launched the project in March with 11 participants from 6 organisations at the time.
 Virtual meetings were held to scope and plan the project.
 The plans were finalised at a first face-to-face meeting hosted by the UK Office for National Statistics in May 2019.
 At that time, the project had already grown to 27 participants from 14 organisations.
 The participants agreed on the following main goals:

-Based on mutual interest and building on existing national developments, the goal of the project is to advance the research, development and application of machine learning techniques to add value to the production of official statistics.
+13. Based on mutual interest and building on existing national developments, the goal of the project is to advance the research, development and application of machine learning techniques to add value to the production of official statistics.
 To achieve this goal the Machine Learning project team will aim to:

-- Investigate and demonstrate the value added of ML in the production of official statistics, where "value added" is measured as an increase in relevance, better overall quality or reduction in costs. - Advance the capability of ML to add value to the production of official statistics. - Advance the capability of national statistical organisations to use ML in the production of official statistics.
+- Investigate and demonstrate the value added of ML in the production of official statistics, where "value added" is measured as an increase in relevance, better overall quality or reduction in costs. - Advance the capability of ML to add value to the production of official statistics. - Advance the capability of national statistical organisations to use ML in the production of official statistics. - Enhance collaboration between statistical organisations in the development and application of ML.